AigarsG/book-a-car/README.md

 Sample app which allows employees to book a car.
-Idea was to use of Java servlets + JSP + DB to practice building MVC web app.
+Idea was to use Java servlets + JSP + DB to practice building MVC web app.
 Also practiced to create database pool.

 Install:
 1) git clone